Lomeli12/Notepad-Sharp/readme.markdown

    1. the Scintilla project provides the core of the editor(http://www.scintilla.org/).
    2. ScintillaNET allows Scintilla to be used within a .NET application(http://www.codeplex.com/ScintillaNET),
-   3. GUP(Generic Updater for Win32) that allows Notepad# to update.(http://gup-win32.tuxfamily.org/)
+   3. Sharp-Updater(C# Updater) that allows Notepad# to update.(http://anthony-lomeli.co.cc/sharp-updater)

 Please visit the home pages of these projects to learn more.